oVirt/ovirt-ansible-infra/roles/oVirt.mac-pools/README.md

 oVirt Mac Pools
 =================

-The `ovirt.mac-pools` role is used to set up oVirt mac pools.
+The `oVirt.mac-pools` role is used to set up oVirt mac pools.

 Requirements
 ------------